Art from the Other Half of the West

 "Painting can be taught, however, the gift of inspiration, dedication and passion are within."
 Judith Durr

-"Judith Durr's paintings make you wonder if you are looking through an open window, rather than at a painting.
-Indian-art objects are "still life" is Judith's special talent-an art of illusion - created by layers, many glazes, and a wet on wet technique.
-It is why her paintings stand alone as Enduring Legacies" that honor American Indian heritage.
+"Judith Durr's paintings make you wonder if you are looking through an open window rather than at a painting.
+Indian-art objects are "still life" is Judith's special talent-an art of illusion - created using the classic old masters technique with layers, many glazes, and a wet on wet technique.
+It is why her paintings stand alone as Enduring Legacies" that honor American Indian heritage."

 Painting from her extensive collection, and from life, Judith enjoys the history and stories about each artifact.
 Each painting is skillfully layered with colors and glazes using the technique of the old masters.
 Her goal is too continually to push the boundaries of excellence of superior oil paintings.

-Judith’s work is represented in several museum permanent collections including the Museum of History and Anthropology, Mexico City, Mexico, Sharlot Hall Museum, Prescott, Arizona, and Pueblo Grande Museum, Phoenix, Arizona.
+Judith’s work is represented in several museum permanent collections including the Museum of Anthropology and History, Mexico City, Mexico, Sharlot Hall Museum, Prescott, Arizona, and Pueblo Grande Museum, Phoenix, Arizona.
 Her genre includes western life, landscapes and historical research.

 Southwestern Premier Artists (SPA)